Saint Louis University Intramurals

 Part of the National Collegiate Club Golf Association, this club team provides you with the ability to play golf at a competitive level.

 SLU’s ice hockey club is a Division II team in the American Collegiate Hockey Association and a member of the Mid-American Collegiate Hockey Association.
 Each season, it plays 30 to 35 games against both conference and non-conference member universities.

 SLU’s kayak club teaches and practices the fundamental skills of whitewater paddling.
 On the weekends, members travel to southern Missouri to paddle one of the Ozarks’ pristine whitewater streams.

 Ever wanted to learn karate?
 Already a martial artist and need a place to work out?
 Come check out the SLU Karate Club!
 Started in 1991, SLU Karate was formed to instruct students in self-defense while teaching the traditional Korean style Tang Soo Do.
-Classes are Monday and Thursday nights, from 7:30 p.m. to 9 p.m. in the Simon Recreation Center (Multipurpose Room 1 on the lower level).
+Classes are 7:30 p.m. to 9 p.m., Monday and Thursday, in the Simon Recreation Center (Multipurpose Room 1 on the lower level).
 No experience is necessary.
-Email email@example.com for more info.
+Email firstname.lastname@example.org for more info.

 SLU’s Division II club lacrosse team participates in the Great Rivers Lacrosse Conference of the Men’s Collegiate Lacrosse Association.

 The club competes in fall and spring semesters and is part of the West Conference of Division II of the Women’s Collegiate Lacrosse League.

 Pickleball is a new club sport on campus open to SLU students of all skill levels.